Interesting Facts about Mission San Juan Bautista

 Where Is Mission San Juan Bautista Located?

 San Juan Bautista Mission is also part of State Historic Park.
-It faces a plaza little changed since the late nineteenth century that includes a hotel, stable and two adobe mansions, all of them original buildings more than 100 years old.
+It faces a plaza little changed since the late nineteenth century that includes a hotel, stable and two adobe mansions, all of them are original buildings more than 100 years old.
 For more information about San Juan Bautista State Historic Park check their website.

 History of Mission San Juan Bautista: 1797 to 1827